odoo-dev/odoo/doc/howtos/rdtraining/16_guidelines_pr.rst

 ==================

 Odoo has its own :abbr:`CI (Continuous integration)` server named `runbot <https://runbot.odoo.com/>`__.
-All the commits, branches and PR will be tested to avoid regressions or breaking the stable versions.
+All commits, branches and PR will be tested to avoid regressions or breaking of the stable versions.
 All the runs that pass the tests are deployed on their own server with demo data.

-.. exercise:: Play with runbot
+.. exercise:: Play with the runbot.

-    Feel free to go to runbot, open the last stable version of Odoo and check all the available applications and functionalities.
+    Feel free to go to the runbot website and open the last stable version of Odoo to check out all the available applications and functionalities.